prsridha/cerebro-voyager/docs/etl_spec.md

 # ETL Specification

 The ETL Spec class has functions which, when filled with code, instruct Cerebro on how to process your datasets before using it for model building.

-The arguments to the functions of this class will be provided by Cerebro.
-You can make use of these argument variables to implement the function with your code.
-Your can refer to the implementation given [here](../examples/Resnet%20on%20Imagenet/cerebro_imagenet.ipynb) for Resnet50 on Imagenet as an example.
+Arguments to functions in this class can be used as inputs for completing your code.
+Cerebro will supply values to these arguments each time it is called, by reading the dataset.
 Also, we recommend that all the Python imports that a particular function needs be specified within the function body, and not outside it.
-The Minibatch Spec class can contain any other functions defined by the user, called from within the functions given below.
+The ETL Spec class can contain any other functions defined by the user, called from within the functions given below.

+As an example, you can refer to the implementation for [Resnet50 on Imagenet](../examples/Resnet%20on%20Imagenet/cerebro_imagenet.ipynb).

-The ETL Spec class has the following functions.
+The ETL Spec class has the following functions -
 1. <b>initialize worker()</b>: This function is used for setup of packages or for other one-time-per-worker tasks.
 This function will be executed exactly once on each worker.
 It can be left blank if no such tasks exist.
 For example - if you task involves NLP, you would add code to download tokenizer models from NLTK here.
 2. <b>read_misc</b>: This function is for accessing the files specified under the <i>misc</i> field in <i>params</i>.
 <br/>